bmorris3/retrieval/docs/retrieval/tutorial.rst

 The prior distribution, denoted by :math:`\pi(\theta)`, represents your prior beliefs about the fitting parameters :math:`\theta`.

-The likelihood function, denoted by :math:`{\cal L}( D \vert \theta)`, is the mathematical relationship between the data (:math:`D`), model and measurement noise.
-The goal of MCMC is to numerically evaluate the right hand side of the equation to solve for the posterior distribution :math:`P\left( \theta \vert D \right)`.
+The likelihood function, :math:`{\cal L}( D \vert \theta)`, is the relationship between the data (:math:`D`), model and measurement noise.
+The goal of MCMC is to numerically evaluate the numerator in the equation on the right hand side of the equation to solve for the posterior distribution :math:`P\left( \theta \vert D \right)`.

 To do so, we must first describe the prior and likelihood, respectively: